rcltech/hall-booking-system/express-app/README.md

 # Express Back-end for Hall Booking System

 ### Development Mode
+Make sure that you have installed nodemon.

+`npm install -g nodemon`

 Initiate Nodejs server using nodemon on local development.

 `npm run develop`